Jeff Clements

 Jeff Clements (born 1962) is an American attorney, author, and the co-founder and CEO of American Promise.
 He is the author of Corporations Are Not People: Reclaiming Democracy From Big Money And Global Corporations.
-Since 2010, he has been one of the chief advocates for a 28th Amendment to overturn Citizens United v.
-FEC and allow the U.S. Congress and states to set reasonable limits on campaign spending in U.S. Elections.
+Since 2010, he has been one of the chief advocates for an amendment to the United States Constitution that would allow the states and U.S. Congress to decide whether and how to regulate campaign spending in elections.

 Early life and education

-Clements majored in Government at Colby College, graduating in 1984, he obtained his J.D. from Cornell Law School in 1988, graduating Magna Cum Laude.
+Clements majored in government at Colby College, graduating in 1984.
+He obtained his J.D. from Cornell Law School in 1988, graduating Magna Cum Laude.

 Legal career

 Hired by Massachusetts Attorney General Scott Harshbarger in 1996, Clements served as Assistant Attorney General of Massachusetts from 1996 to 2000 where he worked on Investigations and enforcement of deceptive trade practices, antitrust, and consumer protection laws.

 Starting in 2006, Clements served as the Assistant Attorney General and Chief of the Public Protection Bureau in Massachusetts.
 In private practice, Jeff has been a partner at Mintz Levin in Boston, and in his own firm.